justindthomas/wordpress-heroku/wp-content/plugins/add-link-to-facebook/readme.txt

 On the post edit page click *Screen Options* (upper right) and tick *Custom fields*.
 Scroll down to the meta box *Custom fields* and delete the value *al2fb_facebook_link_id*.

+You can prevent this problem by deleting the link using the plugin.

 = E15 I get 'Error validating access token' =

 Most often this happen when you changed your Facebook password.